scatat/platform-mcp-server/META-WORKFLOWS.md

 **Validation:** Clear understanding of session achievements

-#### 2. Create/Update SESSION-SUMMARY Document
+#### 2. Extract Persistent Documentation from Ephemeral State
 **Actions:**
-- Create new or update existing SESSION-SUMMARY-*.md
+- Review working notes in `.ephemeral/sessions/` (if any)
+- Extract valuable information:
+  - What was accomplished? → Summary
+  - What decisions were made? → Document
+  - What was learned? → Capture
+- Create `docs/sessions/VXx/FINAL-SUMMARY.md` (where VXx = version/date)
 - Include sections:
   - Executive Summary
   - System Architecture (if changed)